Analyzing Paya (PAYA) and Its Peers

-Paya (NASDAQ: PAYA) is one of 162 public companies in the “Holding & other investment offices” industry, but how does it compare to its rivals?
-We will compare Paya to similar companies based on the strength of its analyst recommendations, dividends, institutional ownership, profitability, valuation, earnings and risk.
+Paya (NASDAQ: PAYA) is one of 162 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its rivals?
+We will compare Paya to similar companies based on the strength of its risk, valuation, institutional ownership, earnings, dividends, analyst recommendations and profitability.

 This table compares Paya and its rivals’ net margins, return on equity and return on assets.